 can NOT be deleted by other space apparatus, fig. 9).
 5. May easy protect selected space ship and station (for example, International Space Station) from SD.
 6. The brake-reflector parachute makes SD easy for view and detection by locator).

+Conclusion

 Author offers a new method and installation (space apparatus, cleaner) for cleaning the outer Space from Space debris, protection current and future space station, ships, space satellites and interplanetary apparatus from space debris, meteorites and enemy attack and device which must be installed on new space apparatus for returning them into the planet atmosphere after lifetime or dangerous situation.
 Space cleaner has the special small rockets-projectiles.
 Rockets have a net and special brake-reflector parachute.
 Space cleaner shoots the special small rocket to space debris (attack projectile), catch them by net, change the debris impulse, connects to them brake-reflect parachute and return debris to planet using the top atmosphere and solar pressure.
 Offered method and installation have the great advantages in comparison with usual method and space cleaner collecting the space debris into container.
 Offered space apparatus saves its weigh, fuel, has a big efficiency and can delete large space debris.

-Method: 1.
+Summary

+Method

 A method of Space Cleaning from space comprising of steps: Launching a special Space Apparatus (cleaner) into outer space;

 Discovering the space debris by a special locator located in said Space Apparatus; Turning said Space Apparatus in a need position for shooting;